MicrosoftDocs/powerbi-docs/powerbi-docs/developer/power-bi-custom-visuals-certified.md

 ### File requirements

+Use the latest version of the API to write the Power BI visual.

-The Power BI visual has to be written using version 2.5 or higher of the API, and the repository must include the following files:
+The repository must include the following files:
 * **.gitignore** - Add `node_modules` to this file.
 The code cannot include the *node_modules* folder.
 * **capabilities.json** - If you are submitting newer version of your Power BI visual with changes to the properties in this file, verify that they do not break reports for existing users.
 * **pbiviz.json**